zellij-org/zellij/docs/MANPAGE.md

 Zellij includes a layout system, and a plugin system allowing one to create plugins in any language that compiles to WebAssembly.

+To list currently running sessions run: `zellij list-sessions` To attach to a currently running session run: `zellij attach [session-name]`

 OPTIONS
 =======